minprog/programmeren-2/problems/adventure-less/adventure.md

 ### Phase 1: creating rooms

 Now implement the first phase of `load_rooms` in `adventure.py`.
-Start with the usual:
+Start with the file:

     with open(filename) as f:

 Then write a loop to read the room data:

 1. read a line
-2. `split()` it into a list
+2. `split()` it into a list, making sure you split on the TAB character ("\t")
 3. create a new room object using the data from the list
 4. add the room to `self.rooms` for later use, mapping the room ID to the room object itself
 5. go to 1

 Make sure the loop ends as soon as `readline` returns *just* a newline character.
-Also, in the code above, did you clean the data?
-Each of the data lines has a newline character at the end, and this character should *not* end up in the room object description!
+Also, don't forget to clean the data.
+Each line has a newline character at the end, and this character should *not* end up in the room object description!
 Recall how to remove a stray newline from the end of a string?

 Having done the above should lead to a fully initialized `self.rooms` dictionary: